fpawelczyk/bachelor-thesis-2021/README.md

 # Contents

 My inspiration for this project arose while reading Mark Blyth’s Austerity.
-His analysis and historical refurbishment on how ideas got a predominant policy paradigm are cru- cial.
+His analysis and historical refurbishment on how ideas got a predominant policy paradigm are crucial.
 Blyth thinks that ideas in different forms (e.g. elite assumptions that constrain cognitive range) can shape the life of millions of people, due to their influence on policy-maker’s perception, which again affect the policies put into practice.
 After 2008 (great financial crisis) austerity caused a cut in social spendings; this had a direct effect on the distribution of income and wealth and is often seen as putting the lower income households at a